gregkrsak/phase-deuce/README.md

 phase-deuce is a console application, written in Python.
 That means you'll need to open a terminal window and execute it manually, from the command line. *If you don't have the Python language installed on your computer, you'll need to install it before this app will work.*

+# What does phase-deuce actually do?

+Every time you press the space bar, a .CSV formatted row of data is added to a "daily log" database file.
+The database files are named according to the current day.

+The rows of each daily log file are formatted with the following columns:

+    unix_time,full_name,email_address,phone_number,checksum

+Each log file will be named according to "phase-deuce-log_YYYY-MM-DD.csv"

 # I'm not sure if I can run Python apps.
 How do I install Python?

 ###### Windows